MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-segments.md

 > [!IMPORTANT]
 > For audience insights segments to show up in engagement insights, you must first [run merge and downstream processes](../audience-insights/merge-entities.md).
 Downstream processes are important because they generate a unique table that prepares audience insights segments to be shared with engagement insights.
 (If a system refresh is scheduled, it will automatically include downstream processes.)

-You can use audience insights segments in engagement insights out-of-the-box reports or custom reports you've created.<!--note from editor: Suggested.--> For more information, go to [Out-of-box profile reports](profile-reports.md) and [Create and edit custom reports](custom-reports.md).
+You can use audience insights segments in engagement insights out-of-the-box reports or custom reports you've created.
+For more information, go to [Out-of-box profile reports](profile-reports.md) and [Create and edit custom reports](custom-reports.md).

 **To use audience insights segments in engagement insights reports**